Skip to content

 Cost Analysis: Managed vs Self-Hosted Services

 One of the most critical decisions when building a messaging platform is choosing between managed cloud services and self-hosted infrastructure.
-Here's a comprehensive cost breakdown for a platform handling 100 million messages per day with10 million active users.
+Here's a comprehensive cost breakdown for a platform handling 100 million messages per day with 10 million active users.

 Scenario 1: Fully Managed Services (AWS)